-Postal Service, citing losses, seeks higher stamp prices
+Postal Service, Citing Losses, Seeks Higher Stamp Prices

 Legislation passed by a House committee earlier this year would relieve the postal service of much of the expensive pre-funding requirements and allow a one-cent increase in the price of a first-class stamp.
 The Postal Regulatory Commission is also reviewing whether to offer more leeway to raise stamp prices, a move opposed by many trade groups.

-"America deserves a financially stable postal service that can continue to play a vital role in our economy and society," said Postmaster General Megan J. Brennan.

 First-class mail volume is down as people rely more on email for online bill payments.
-The number of items mailed during the last quarter was 34 billion pieces, nearly a 4 percent decrease.
+The number of first-class and marketing mail items delivered during the last quarter was 34 billion pieces, nearly a 4 percent decrease.

 The financial numbers released Wednesday bring the postal service’s year to date earnings to $900 million, better than the $1.7 billion loss for the same period last year, largely due to reduced expenses for the health care pre-funding.